 Contractor #4.WOW!
 This is a big one.
 I agree that managers should not oversee construction projects.
 To do this the HOA manager should not act in the capacity of a general contractor.
 They should hire a general contractor when multiple trades are involved in the same project.
 They should never put themselves in a position of coordinating the work between sub contractors or dictating the “means and methods” of work.
 Managers should not oversee the actual work of the project which includes (from Merriam-Webster): administration, care, charge, control, direction, governance, government, guidance, handling, intendance, management, operation, conduct, presidency, regulation, running, stewardship, superintendence, superintendency, supervision. -Mike G.

 RECOMMENDATION: Legislators have a way of targeting one thing and hitting something else.
 Perhaps if they were members of the NRA, their aim would be better.
 If a management company would volunteer to be sued, I could nail down how broadly the contractor licensing requirements will be interpreted.
 Until then, all I can do is recommend that boards and management companies take a close look at how they handle construction projects.

 Ant Invasion.
 If the HOA would be responsible for ants in a unit, would they also be responsible for every spider, fly, flea, worm, roach, etc. that got into a unit?
 Maybe its time for some condo owners realize they own a home not a apartment. -Pamela G.

 Adams Kessler PLC

 “Legal solutions through knowledge, insight and experience.”
-Our lawyers are friendly; if your association needs legal counsel, contact us at (800) 464-2817 or firstname.lastname@example.org.
+We are friendly lawyers; when your association needs counsel, call us at (800) 464-2817 or firstname.lastname@example.org.